Lexus RC 300h engines, drive & performance

 Lexus RC hybrid engine, 0-62mph and acceleration

 You’d expect that adding an electric motor to an engine that already has 179bhp would make for some pretty decent performance figures.
 But, the vital statistic that matters most is the car’s weight - almost 1,800kg.

 That means this coupe actually weighs almost as much as a luxury car like the BMW 7 Series, which explains its relatively leisurely performance.
 It’s capable of hitting 62mph from rest in 8.6 seconds, but that’s nothing to write home about.
 A BMW 420d, for example, has only marginally more power, but manages the same sprint in just 7.4 seconds.
 The crucial difference is that the BMW is about 200kg lighter.

 To make matters worse, the RC 300h uses a frustrating CVT automatic gearbox.
 While it’s not too bad if you’re ambling around town, it’s far too eager to send the engine’s revs soaring into a noisy drone if you ask for anything approaching full acceleration.
 Admittedly, the car’s most obvious rivals aren’t hybrids, but they’re more responsive and smoother to drive in everyday situations.

 The RC is based on the Lexus IS saloon, and the theory is that it should provide a sportier experience from behind the wheel.
 And, fair enough, it does – but only a little…

 What it doesn’t make is a great sporting car.
-Tackle a few bends enthusiastically and you’ll be only too aware of the weight shifting around and obvious body roll.
+A facelift in 2019 introduced steering and suspension tweaks that have made the RC slightly keener when cornering, but you're still very aware of the weight shifting around and the obvious body roll.
 The RC simply doesn’t have the same composure as its coupe (albeit non-hybrid) rivals and the controls also don’t have much in the way of feel.